-Enter your deposits for this quarter, including any overpayment from a prior guarter.
-Also include in the amount shown any overpayment that you applied from filing Form 941-X or Form 944-X, Adjusted Employer's ANNUAL Federal Tax Return or Claim for Refund, in the current guarter.
+Enter your deposits for this guarter, including any overpayment from a prior quarter that you applied to this return.
+Also include in the amount shown any overpayment that you applied from filing Form 941-X or Form 944-X, Adjusted Employer's ANNUAL Federal Tax Return or Claim for Refund, in the current quarter.